Benchmark Storage Innovations Inc., is trying to make a name for itself.

 The ValuSmart Tape 80 half-high drive features 80G Bytes compressed capacity and 6M Bytes/sec compressed transfer rate.
 The ValuSmart Tape 80 is read-compatible with the DLT1, DLT4000, and uses DLTtape IV media.
 Quantum's Super DLTtape will back read data written on the ValuSmart Tape 80.

 "We wanted to give [our line]its own identity," said Steve Berens, vice president of marketing for Benchmark.
 So far the ValuSmart Tape family includes Benchmark's current DLT1 tape drive and the new ValuSmart Tape 80.

 But name recognition is not the only goal of the new half-height drive.
 Berens said they have their eye on the digital data storage (DDS) space.
-Hewlett-Packard, Sony both announced the discontinuation of their respective DDS product lines, leaving users with task of finding a new tape format to migrate to when existing DDS products no longer meet their
+Hewlett-Packard, Sony both announced the discontinuation of their respective DDS product lines, leaving users with task of finding a new tape format to migrate to when existing DDS products no longer meet their storage needs.